maciejpirog/yatta/README.md

 ## Example input

-The description of a grammar of simple arithmetic expresisons is as follows.
+The definition of simple arithmetic expressions is as follows.
 I think it is sufficiently self-explanatory.
 The file extension is `.yg` for "yatta grammar".

 ```
 LEXER: